afresh1/OpenSMTPd-Filter/README.md

 They should also return a list of ["dataline"](#dataline) responses instead of the normal decision response.

-All filter events have these fields, while individual events may have
+All filter events have these fields:

 - version
 - timestamp